lukeFalsina/Grab-n-Run/docs/example.rst

 1.	**Test case 1:** Load a class through ``SecureDexClassLoader`` without providing an associative map for certificates location

-	This first test case shows a **common error** that a developer may encounter when using this library for the first time.
+	This first test case shows a **possible error** that a developer may encounter when using this library for the first time.
-	If you want to have the location of the certificate being computed by `reversing the package name <http://fill.it>`_ you still need to **populate an associative map** with entries like (*"any.package.name"*, **null**) and use it as a parameter of the method ``createDexClassLoader()``.
+	If you want to have the location of the certificate being computed by reversing the package name, as explained in :ref:`Reverse package name to obtain remote certificate URL`, you still need to **populate an associative map** with entries like (*"any.package.name"*, **null**) and use it as a parameter of the method ``createDexClassLoader()``.
 To understand why the class works in this way think of this system as a kind of `white listing <http://en.wikipedia.org/wiki/Whitelist>`_.
 Only those classes inside package names which are *declared into the associative map* or *directly descend* from one of the declared package names will be considered as possible valid ones, while all classes belonging to a **not listed package name or not a descendant of the declared ones** will be **immediately rejected**.

 	And this is exactly what happens in this test case where **no associative map is provided** and so all the classes in the two containers, including the target ``NasaDailyImage``, are **prevented from being loaded** since there is *no clue on the certificate location*.